layinka/goat/typescript/packages/plugins/allora/README.md

 ### Fetch Price Prediction

-Fetches the current trending cryptocurrencies.
+Fetches a price prediction for the given asset and timeframe.

 ## Goat